ephbaum/EphWordsBlog/src/content/blog/2023/12/2023-12-30-2023-week-52-after-52-weeks-a-smackles-form.md

 description: Wherein I talk about my last full week of 2023, with some reflection on the year, the anticipation of 2024, recount the week's adventures (like Christmas).
 It's actually a pretty big post even if, like so many others I've written, it says very little of any real value or substance.
 ---

+Update 2023-12-31 - I tried to make some updates to this post, but I don't think I did much to improve things.
+I added a few links.
+This has been another big year in a series of big years and I'm having a hard time fully reflecting on it.
+Feel free to check out the history of this post [here](https://github.com/ephbaum/EphWordsBlog/blob/main/src/content/blog/2023/12/2023-12-30-2023-week-52-after-52-weeks-a-smackles-form.md).

 Yesterday I misheard Lou say she was making a Smackles Form.
 Turns out that she was was creating a [S.M.A.R.T.
 Goals](https://en.wikipedia.org/wiki/SMART_criteria) Form for her clients.
 I rather like my idea of a _smackles_ form however, which, in my mind, would be colorful and has sparkles.
 SMART Goals, however, are good and, probably I should consider their use as I go into 2024 to help me get some things done as there are plenty of outstanding TODOs on my never-ending list.

 Yesterday, as we talked about our 3 day weekend Lou remarked: "We have 3 days to feel fine and dandy."
 I'm not sure why but it took me a little while to parse that.

-I think that my self-review and impending New Year's holiday have had me reflecting a great deal of late- reflecting my personal life, my professional life, and the world around me over the last year and beyond.
+I think that working on my self-review at work and the impending New Year's holiday have had me reflecting a great deal of late- reflecting my personal life, my professional life, and the world around me over the last year and beyond.

 Today my daughter told me that she wishes there was a show of my life after she missed the target in guessing I was 6 years old in 1993 due to the confusion (and miscalculation) of her mother's birth year as compared to my birth year.
 I was more like twice as old in 1993 and that year was, as I've mentioned, one of my favorite years.
 It was the year the Nirvana's In Utero released, and Smashing Pumpkin's Siamese Dream and both were enormously important works to me- Enter the Wu-Tang as well.
 Beavis and Butthead began its run.
 Super Mario All-Stars, Star Fox, Street Fighter II and Mortal Kombat were a big deal.
 One of my favorite novels became the highest grossing film of all time: Jurassic Park (surpassing Spielberg's E.T. until Cameron's The Titanic in 1997).
 There were, of course, a great many other things about 1993 that were very big and important and so, of course, it has long held an important held quite the place in my memory.

-It's interesting to thing about that year 3 decades later, however.
+It's interesting to think about that year 3 decades later, however.

-The idea of a show about my life is interesting to me because I think my life has been rather interesting but, yet, somehow it's also been rather mundane all things considered.
+The idea of a show about my life is interesting to me because I think my life has been rather interesting but, yet, somehow it's also been very mundane all things considered.
 She talked about it terms of Dwayne "The Rock" Johnson's [Young Rock](https://www.imdb.com/title/tt11639952/) but, c'mon, that guy's life was actally interesting.
 What is this life of mine?
-I'm not descended from Wrestling and actual royalty.
+I'm not descended from wrestling, nor actual, royalty.

 It would be hard, however, for me to simply "create a show" about my life.
 Just nike-ing things is a barrier I struggle with crossing all the times.

 "Just do it"- You got it... except I kind of struggle sometimes- or I freeze up.
 I just don't feel like I always have the bandwidth.

 But I have done, of course.
-(Just done things)
+(Just done things, that is)

 I flung myself across the United States to the Pacific Northwest during a global pandemic.
-We totally just did that .
+We totally just did that.

 I've had some incredible adventures over the last several years- my life can hardly be called boring.